5 Steps to Start and Grow Your Supplier Diversity Program

 That’s where we excel at JAGGAER with the help of our partners like TealBook.

 Want to see it in action?
 Get in touch today to set up a demo.

 3. Invest in your Supplier Diversity Program

-Chris said, “How do we mentor them, how do we create environments that it’s easier for them to engage?
-Many of us have very large organizations; It’s very difficult to navigate these organizations.
-How do we mentor them to be able to better engage with us, to better work through the risk assessments that we put all of our suppliers including our diverse suppliers through?”
+Chris said, “How do we mentor them, how do we create environments so it’s easier for them to engage, to actually become a supplier for us?
+Many of us have very large organizations; it’s very difficult to navigate these organizations.
+How do we mentor them to be able to better engage with us, to respond to RFPs correctly, to better work through the risk assessments that we put all of our suppliers including our diverse suppliers through?”